aleksei-berezkin/fluent-streams/README.md

 [![NPM version](https://img.shields.io/npm/v/fluent-streams.svg)](https://www.npmjs.com/package/fluent-streams)
 [![Read the docs](https://img.shields.io/badge/docs-available-44cc11.svg)](https://aleksei-berezkin.github.io/fluent-streams-docs/)

-Fluent Streams is a JavaScript and TypeScript library that provides a rich API for lazily manipulating iterables such as arrays, sets, and more.
+Fluent Streams is a JavaScript and TypeScript library that offers a rich API for lazily processing iterables such as arrays, sets, and more.
+At its core is the [Stream](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/Stream.html), a lightweight, stateless wrapper around an iterable.
+The library also includes [Optional](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/Optional.html), which represents a value that may or may not exist.

-The core concept is the [Stream](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/Stream.html), a lightweight, stateless wrapper around an iterable.
-Additionally, the library includes [Optional](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/Optional.html), a construct for representing a value that may or may not exist.
+The library's primary goal is to provide an API that closely mirrors JavaScript's Array, while introducing a variety of additional, powerful methods inspired by libraries like Ramda and Underscore.
+Using Fluent Streams feels like working with a familiar Array that has been significantly enhanced with extra functionality.

 ## Installation